After Sitting in a California Garage, Paul Revere’s Bell is Now Home in Massachusetts

 Why has it been sitting in a garage for decades?
 According to MSN, the bell first spent over 175 years in two different suburban Cleveland churches.

-It was in 1984 when a real estate agent who brokered the sale of its latest church home to a fitness center didn't want the bell.
+It was in 1984 when a real estate agent brokered the sale of its latest church and didn't want the bell.
 So, the broker took it and eventually moved it to Southern California, where the bell sat for a decade in her garage.

 Here's the video of its arrival and unloading at the Paul Revere Heritage Site.